 The Massachusetts General Hospital Nerve Unit (Department of Neurology) is a clinical and research laboratory dedicated to the clinical diagnosis and research on chronic pain.
 These are the on-going studies in our lab.
 If you are interested, please contact us for additional information.

 Gulf War Illness

 The Nerve Injury Unit, Dept of Neurology at Massachusetts General Hospital in conjunction with the Department of Defense, is studying Gulf War Illness in Veterans who served from 1990 to 1991, in the Gulf War Region.
-We are studying those with Gulf War Illness as well as those who don’t have Gulf War Illness.
-For more information, see: Gulf War Illness Brochure
+We are studying those with Gulf War Illness as well as veterans and civilians who don’t have Gulf War Illness.
+For more information, see Gulf War Illness Study.

 We are trying to understand the connection between chronic pain and nerve damage, to improve diagnosis and treatment.
 A general term for this type of nerve damage is Peripheral Neuropathy.
 For more information, see: Skin-biopsy Study Brochure

 Osteoarthritis (OA) is the most common joint disorder, which is due to aging and wear and tear on a joint.
 We are recruiting patients with non-nerve pain to evaluate the results of tests for nerve pain.
 For more information, see: Osteoarthritis Study Brochure

 Studies (Enrollment Closed)